openmensa/doc.openmensa.org/content/api/v2/canteens/days.md

 ### Parameters

 start
 : _Optional_ **string** of a date in following format: YYYY-MM-DD.
-If no start date is given it defaults to today.
+If no start date is given it defaults to yesterday.

 range
 : _Optional_ non-negative **integer** - Number of days since start date.
-If no range is given it defaults to 2 days.
+If no range is given it defaults to 4 days.

 ### Response